DevSpen/d.js-BDScript-Documentation/functions/title.md

 ### Breakdown
-`text` - The Text that you want to put on Embed Title.
+`text` - The Text that you want to put on your Discord Embed Title.

 ## Example: